Jumpstart the school year with this simple retrieval practice

 By Pooja K. Agarwal, Ph.D.

 Back to school?
-Jumpstart with retrieval!
+Jumpstart with retrieval practice

 On the very first day of class, my students start with retrieval practice.
 Even when they walk in the door, a sheet of paper is waiting for them on each desk.
 I ask two questions: